alan-turing-institute/data-safe-haven-team/WaysofWork.md

     - No Status: if this issue has no clear Story and it has not being agreed as necessary
     - Backlog: if it has been agreed as necessary work
     - Planned: agreed and we know when to address it or by when it needs done
   - Points (effort): assign a value effort from 2 to 9.
-A value of 1 typically means that the task is so short it would be better merged with another, a 10 means that it is probably best split in more than one issue (maybe it needs to be a story instead of an issue); if you really want to assing a 1 or 10 (cannot be merged or split) do so
+A value of 1 typically means that the task is so short it would be better merged with another, a 10 means that it is probably best split in more than one issue (maybe it needs to be a story instead of an issue); if you really want to assign a 1 or 10 (cannot be merged or split) do so
   - Add planned dates when known
   - Story Effort: leave blank, does not apply to base issues
   - Team Accountable: who is the momentum generator for this task?